 With every vaccination, you're protecting you and your child from serious diseases.
 You're also protecting people around you who may be at risk for disease.

-If you're concerned about how you or your child looks or feels:
+If you're concerned about how you or someone you're caring for looks or feels after a vaccine:

 An adverse event following immunization is called an AEFI.
 They are classified as:

-Most reported AEFIs are mild.
+Most reported adverse events are mild.
 The most frequently reported reactions are:

 For information specific to children and adverse events, see the AEFI fact sheet for parents.